 As the title suggests, these extraordinary artists explore the intersectional spaces between the real and the supernatural, where both realms coexist in a productive tension.
 Throughout the history of thought, humanity has sought to reconcile these two planes: from mythical cosmogonies that explain the visible world through invisible forces to scientific pursuits aimed at elucidating phenomena once considered supernatural.
 In this sense, Allegories of the Real and the Supernatural can be interpreted as an invitation to rethink our own experiences—the boundaries between what we can know and what remains shrouded in mystery.
 In the works associated with this title, there is perhaps a suggestion that the mystical is not separate from everyday life but rather intertwined with it, offering new ways of understanding the world.

 Under the Art in the Community program, the Museum of Contemporary Art of the Americas actively participates in the tribute to the recently deceased Manuel Comas Labrada.
-Starting Friday, August 30th, Miami's artistic community, along with friends and family, will have the opportunity once again to appreciate several of his pieces, all abstract works, displayed alongside those of his friends and the organizers of this event, Rubén Rodríguez and Carlos Llanes.
+Starting Friday, August 30th, Miami's artistic community, along with friends and family, will have the opportunity once again to appreciate several of his pieces.

 The selection of works exemplifies her profound mastery of abstract painting intertwined with a deep commitment to environmental advocacy.
 It also reveals a resonant fusion of culture, memory, and ecological consciousness.
 MaiYap's artistic perspective was shaped by her upbringing in Panama, under the dual influences of her rich Chinese heritage and the vivid tropical environment.